1932 United States Senate elections

 Among the Republican incumbents defeated in 1932 were Senate Majority Leader James Watson and five-term Senator Reed Smoot, an author of the controversial Smoot-Hawley tariff.
-This was the first election in which a Senate leader lost re-election and saw the first woman to be elected to a full term in the Senate, Hattie Caraway of Arkansas.
+This was the first of four elections in which a Senate leader lost re-election, and the only time they were a Republican.
+This election marked the first time a woman was elected to the Senate, that being Hattie Caraway of Arkansas.
+As of 2024, this is the last time Democrats won a Senate election in Kansas.

 This is also one of only five occasions where 10 or more Senate seats changed hands in an election, with the other occasions being in 1920, 1946, 1958, and 1980.

-As of 2022, this is the last time Democrats won a Senate election in Kansas.

 Gains, losses, and holds

 Retirements

 Three Democrats retired instead of seeking re-election.

 Defeats

 Eleven Republicans and three Democrats sought re-election but lost in the primary or general election.